Jump to section

 Our Standard reviews are consistent with best practice codes and guidelines provided by the UN Food and Agriculture Organization (FAO), ISEAL and the Global Sustainable Seafood Initiative (GSSI).
 These reviews engage academics, fellow NGOs, governments and industry.

-The Fisheries Standard Review (FSR) considers issues raised by stakeholders and data from our own monitoring and evaluation team.
+The Fisheries Standard Review considers issues raised by stakeholders and data from our own monitoring and evaluation team.
 The aim of this review is to make sure scientific developments and fisheries management best practice are reflected in MSC certified fisheries.

 This review might also look at what we call the scope of the Fisheries Standard: what types of fishing activity can be assessed to the Standard.